Your Questions Answered

 If a prescription is approved, we’ll send it directly to your door.
 Or you can opt to pick it up yourself from a pharmacy of your choice.

-We offer a risk-free guarantee.
+We offer a visit now, pay later guarantee.
 You won’t be charged if our doctors don’t approve your prescription for any reason.

 No referral is required to get started with Kick.

 No prescription is required to get started with Kick.

 Prescription medications are available from our doctors but not guaranteed.
 Our doctors will review your information and make a determination whether or not a prescription is appropriate.